hahnlab/CAFE5/README.md

 - More gamma rate categories (-k) does not always mean a better fit to the data.
 While -k=2 nearly always fits the data better than -k=1, it may be the case that -k=5 has a _worse_ likelihood than -k=3, and convergences between runs is more difficult with more categories.
 Try several and see what works.
 - We recommend using the -o flag to assign a unique name to the output directory for each run so that results from previous runs are not overwritten.
 - For all but the simplest of data sets, searching for multiple lambdas with multiple rate categories will result in a failure of convergence to a single optimum between runs.

+### Tutorial

+A tutorial is provided in the _tutorial_ directory.
+It provides instructions on how to generate a reasonable gene family groups in the correct format, dated ultrametric trees, and basic CAFE analyses.
+The tutorial contains tutorial.md and some helper scripts.

 ----
 ### Slow Start